ArxOne/MrAdvice/README.md

 ## Philosophy

 Currently, Weavisor won't bring you any aspect out-of-the-box.
-This means you'll have to write your own.
+This means you'll have to write your own aspects.

 ## How to implement your own aspects